 - 84. The ASD Claim was prepared and submitted by an individual named Scott Corbett.
-To date, despite multiple inquiries, no explanation has been provided as to Corbett's position at ASD or role in its business, aside from ASD's counsel advising that Corbett (and not Malanca) paid the subject deposits on behalf of ASD.
-The Receiver is aware of Corbett having received, directly or indirectly, over \$1.3 million from the purchase of real estate by other Go-To entities, under circumstances where the vendors themselves had purchased the same real estate on the same day but at lower prices.
-The Receiver is also aware of disciplinary proceedings taken by the Law Society of Upper Canada (as it was then known) against one of its members in connection with the member's dealings with Corbett (including, without limitation, "property flips"), in which it was found, amongst other things, that "The evidence of fraud, particularly surrounding Mr. Corbett, became so overwhelming that any questions the member should have asked but did not were effectively answered for him." - 85.
+To date, despite multiple inquiries, no explanation has been provided as to Corbett's position at ASD or role in its business, aside from ASD's counsel advising that Corbett (and not Malanca) paid the subject deposits on behalf of ASD. - 85.
 The ASD Claim was supported by: - (a) a purported copy of the Loan Agreement.
 The enclosed copy of the Loan Agreement included an Acknowledgment and Direction to register a charge on the Properties.
-Attached to the Acknowledgment and Direction was a draft charge, which was dated October 17, 2020, approximately 1.5 years after the Loan Agreement was purportedly entered into; and - (b) a registered Charge by Partnership, in the principal amounts of \$19.8 million, registered on June 29, 2021, more than two years after the Loan Agreement was entered into.
+Attached to the Acknowledgment and Direction was a draft charge, which was dated October 17, 2020, approximately 1.5 years after the Loan Agreement was purportedly entered into; and - (b) a registered Charge by Partnership, in the principal amounts of \$19.8 million, registered on June 29, 2021, more than two years after the Loan Agreement was entered into. - 86.
+The Loan Agreement enclosed with the ASD Claim referred to the Charge, to be registered on the Property. - 87.
+During the course of its investigations, the Receiver discovered that ASD had previously provided its auditor, PWC, with a completely different agreement.
+The copy of the Loan Agreement provided to PWC did not include any real property security and provided for a different payment structure. - 88.
+The Receiver, together with the OSC, is still investigating the extent of the Scheme and the defendants' misconduct. - 89.
+None of this was disclosed to Go-To Adelaide LP's unitholders.